Our Stoke Camp Reserve is in the Mendip Hills near Cheddar at OS reference ST492511

 In winter the site is grazed by cattle and sometimes also by sheep so as to reduce the dominance of the grasses and enable Kidney Vetch and other butterfly foodplants to flourish.

-John Ball & Peter Bright are joint Honorary Wardens for both Stoke Camp and the nearby Westbury Beacons Reserves.
+John Ball & Peter Bright are joint Honorary Wardens for both of our butterfly reserves in the Mendips - Stoke Camp and the nearby Westbury Beacon reserve.

 They along along with volunteers keep an eye of the reserve and coordinate the management of it.

-The site is know for the Small Blue butterfly and the presence of Kidney Vetch, the butterfly foodplant is the key factor.
+The reserve is known for the Small Blue butterfly and the presence of Kidney Vetch, the butterfly foodplant is the key factor.

-From the A371 at Draycott village, turn at brown Tourist Sign to Gliding Club onto New Road.
+From the A371 at Draycott village, turn at the brown tourist sign to the Gliding Club onto New Road.
 Drive up the very steep hill for about half a mile and park at the pull in on the left side of the road beside the Somerset Wildlife Trust (SWT) Draycott Sleights reserve at ST486513.
 Go through the gate on the opposite side of the road into House Grounds that is also SWT land.
 From here you walk up diagonally up a steep grass field and through the gate in a drystone wall to enter our reserve.